kluchey/OMG/pages/MTH1W___4___4 Investigating Changing Dimensions.md

 	- If all dimensions are halved, how does the Volume change? logseq.order-list-type:: number
 - ## Consolidation
 	- Determine the Volume of the each Solid.
 Use the EQAO Formula Sheet if necessary.
-It helps to know that Prisms are always $ logseq.order-list-type:: number
+It helps to know that the Volume for Prisms is always $V_{prism}=A_{base}\times h$. logseq.order-list-type:: number
+	- Determine the Volume of the Rectangular Prism and the Cylinder above when **all** dimensions have been: logseq.order-list-type:: number
+		- Doubled
+		  logseq.order-list-type:: number
+		- Tripled
+		  logseq.order-list-type:: number
+		- Halved
+		  logseq.order-list-type:: number